formio/help.form.io/_paragraphs/userguide/roles-and-permissions/roles.md

 ![](https://cloud.githubusercontent.com/assets/13321142/9473021/2e75b59c-4b1e-11e5-8d89-201e63c562a2.png)

 Additional Roles can be defined and added to a project at any time.
-In the following section, we will discuss Permissions associated with Roles to define access to the submissions within your application.
+In the next section, we will discuss Permissions associated with Roles to define access to the submissions within your application.

 <div class="note" markdown="1">
 When a Resource is accessed by a User, and the User has a Role assigned to them with permissions to complete an operation they are attempting, the operation will be granted.
 If no Roles are defined to permissions on a given Resource, only the owner of the Resource or the Application itself will have access to that Resource.